JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

   help to order the shopping list.

 > For this tutorial, you are expected to have an understanding of Kotlin.
 Some knowledge about basic concepts in React
-> and Kotlin Coroutines may help understand some sample code but is not strictly required.
+> and Kotlin coroutines may help understand some sample code but is not strictly required.
 >
 {type="tip"}

 ## Create the project

 Clone the [project repository](https://github.com/kotlin-hands-on/jvm-js-fullstack) from GitHub and open it in IntelliJ IDEA.
 This template already includes all the configuration and required dependencies for all project parts: JVM, JS, and the common code.

 You don't need to change the Gradle configuration throughout this tutorial.
 So if you want to get right to programming, feel free to move on directly to the [next section](#build-the-backend).

-Alternatively, you can get an understanding of the configuration and project setup in the `build.gradle.kts` file.
-Check out the sections below about Gradle structure to help you understand and prepare for other projects.
+Alternatively, you can get an understanding of the configuration and project setup in the `build.gradle.kts` file to prepare for other projects.
+Check out the sections about the Gradle structure below.

 #### Plugins {initial-collapse-state="collapsed"}